 About World Mission Sunday

 In 1926, Pope Pius XI established an annual collection for the missionary work of the Church worldwide called "World Mission Sunday."
 World Mission Sunday, organized by the Society for the Propagation of the Faith, is a day set aside for Catholics worldwide to recommit themselves to the Church's missionary activity through prayer and sacrifice.
-This year, World Mission Sunday will take place on October 18, 2015.

 As described by Pope John Paul II, World Mission Sunday is "an important day in the life of the Church because it teaches how to give: as an offering made to God, in the Eucharistic celebration and for all the missions of the world" (Redemptoris Missio 81).